Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it runs several tasks in parallel across both Antigravity and Codex backends.
-It distinguishes from sibling tools like antigravity_ask or codex_ask which are single-call tools.
+The description explicitly states it runs several tasks in parallel across all four backends (Antigravity, Codex, Copilot, Cursor).
+It distinguishes clearly from sibling tools that are single-backend calls, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.